Delivery

 Delayed Cord Clamping

 The baby is placed belly-down, directly on your chest, right after birth.
-The nurse will dry your baby off, put a hat and diaper on, cover him or her with a warm blanket, and get your baby settled on your chest.
-The first hours of snuggling skin-to-skin let you and your baby get to know each other.
-They also have important health benefits.
+The nurse will dry your baby off, put a hat and diaper on, cover them with a warm blanket, and get your baby settled on your chest.
+The first hours of snuggling skin-to-skin will let you and your baby get to know each other.
+They also have essential health benefits.
 Skin-to-skin babies stay warmer and are calmer, cry less, have healthier blood sugar levels and allow you to bond with your new baby.

 Breast Feeding